saltyrtc/saltyrtc-meta/Protocol.md

 encryption.
 Each client MUST have or generate a permanent key that is valid beyond sessions.

+## Server's Session Key

+A SaltyRTC compliant server MUST generate a new NaCl key pair for public key authenticated encryption **for each connected client**.
+The key is being exchanged in the handshake and is valid for the lifetime of the connection.

 ## Server's Permanent Key

 A SaltyRTC complicant server SHOULD have a permanent NaCl key pair for